Jean-MarcHarvengt/MCUME/README.md

 # Optional requirements:
 - I2C custom keyboard or integrated one (for computers emulators)
-- Sound (DAC for ESP and Teensy3.6, MQS for Teensy4.0, PWM for PICO)
+- Sound (DAC for ESP and Teensy3.6, MQS for Teensy4.0, I2S for Teensy4.1, PWM for PICO)
 - VGA output (Teensy 3.6, Teensy 4.1 and Raspberry PICO only)
 - 2 extra buttons (USER3 and USER4) mostly for NES emu